-Talbot Hospice Volunteer Training takes place twice a year in the spring and the fall.
-The comprehensive 16 hour training addresses a variety of end-of-life issues, including bereavement, the dying process, hands-on patient care and advance directives.
+Talbot Hospice Volunteer Training includes a comprehensive 16 hour training which addresses a variety of end-of-life issues, including bereavement, the dying process, hands-on patient care and advance directives.
 Additional topics covered are hospice philosophy, attitudes and fears about death, spirituality, listening skills, setting boundaries, family dynamics, and cultural diversity.

 New Volunteer Training

 For volunteers who work directly with patients and their families, 16 hours of training are required.
-Other roles that do not involve as much direct contact require less.
+Volunteer roles that do not involve direct patient contact require less training.

 The following topics are included in this training ,which are state requirements:

 - The purpose and philosophy of hospice care

 - The role of the volunteer in hospice

 - Concepts of death and dying